Soeprapto (prosecutor): Early life and career

 Soeprapto was born in Trenggalek, East Java, Dutch East Indies on 27 March 1894 to Hadiwiloyo, a tax collector, and his wife.
 He took his elementary studies at a Europesche Lagere School, then considered better than schools for Native Indonesians, eventually graduating in 1914.
-He then moved to Batavia (modern day Jakarta), where he studied at Rechtschool with future state minister Wongsonegoro.
+He then moved to Batavia (modern-day Jakarta), where he studied at Rechtschool with future state minister Wongsonegoro.

-After graduating from the Rechtschool in 1920, Soeprapto went directly to working at the Landraad (court for Native Indonesians) in his hometown.
+After graduating from the Rechtschool in 1920, Soeprapto went directly to work at the Landraad (court for Native Indonesians) in his hometown.
 For fifteen years he worked at Landraad in various locations, including in Surabaya, Semarang, Bandung, and Denpasar.
 He eventually rose to Head of the Landraad in Cirebon and Kuningan, serving from 1937 to 1941.
-From there, he transferred to the Landraad for Salatiga and Boyolali, then to Besuki, before settling as head of the landraad in Pekalongan.
+From there, he transferred to the Landraad for Salatiga and Boyolali, then to Besuki, before settling as head of the Landraad in Pekalongan.
 While in Pekalongan, Soeprapto befriended a local prosecutor Soekarjo Kario Hatmodjo, father of Hoegeng.

 Although Soeprapto was able to lead the court peacefully during the Japanese occupation, after the start of the Indonesian National Revolution the situation in Pekalongan became unstable.
 Although the nascent army was able to hold the peace during riots at the end of 1945, when the Dutch began a major assault on Java, Soeprapto was forced to flee south to Indonesian-held areas with his family.
 In this, Soeprapto was assisted by Kutil, a man whom he had only recently sentenced to death, and Kutil's other captive accomplices.
 Soeprapto's wife later remembered that Kutil and his men had "carried briefcases containing paperwork related to their cases ... and even [Soeprapto's] children, without showing any vengeance."
 Although Kutil and his men escaped after evacuating, they were later recaptured, with Soeprapto serving as a witness against them.

-After his escape from Pekalongan, Soeprapto and his family first went to Cirebon.
+After he escaped from Pekalongan, Soeprapto and his family first went to Cirebon.
 They then went to Yogyakarta, where Soeprapto became a judge at the high court.
 He later began work as a prosecutor, rising quickly through the ranks; several of his coworkers attributed it to the Kutil case, where Soeprapto demonstrated that he believed in the supremacy of law.